J-O-B/ripe-recipe/README.md

 ### <ins>**_User Stories_**</ins>

+A full breakdown of user stories and the features created to address them are located in the **features.md** file.
+Below are the initial, 'founding' user stories.

 Being a recipe database and store the following user stories specific to this project are:

 | **As the creator I want to:** |